cs340-24/color_sort/proposal_final.md

 #### 3/18 - 3/24
 * Save the game state, so if user leaves the app and comes back later, it will load the level they were playing last
-* Save progross on incomplete levels, so user doesn't have to start over if they leave the app and come back in the middle of a level
+* Save progress on incomplete levels, so user doesn't have to start over if they leave the app and come back in the middle of a level

 #### 3/25 - 3/31
 * Add increased difficulty option: hide the color on all blocks except the top block.
 After user moves top block, the color on the block that was beneath it will be exposed